 We have been assisting people in the western fells of the Lake District for over 50 years, having been formed in 1968.
 The team consists of about 40 men and women who are all volunteers, from a wide variety of backgrounds and professions.
 As a charity we are totally reliant on donations for funding and providing a free 24 hour public service, 365 days per year – whatever the weather!

-The Team operates in a geographical area that covers principally the Wasdale and Eskdale valleys but extends over Cold Fell towards the coast in the north and onto Ulpha Fell in the South.
-England’s highest mountain Scafell Pike is part of our area and is the scene for many rescues.
+Our area of responsibility is mainly the beautiful Wasdale and Eskdale valleys, but also extends over Cold Fell towards the coast in the north and onto Ulpha Fell in the south.
+England’s highest and hugely popular mountain, Scafell Pike, is within our area and the scene of many rescues.

 We are proud to be professional volunteers, working as a team, to help others who may be injured, lost or in need of other assistance in upland areas.

 As team members, we have in common a love of the mountains and share a willingness to get out of a warm bed at 2 o’clock in the morning, or leave a freshly cooked meal to help someone who is in difficulty.
 We have very understanding families and partners to whom we are grateful!

 Our diverse experiences ensure that we are all able to contribute in different ways, however it’s vital that we all have a good level of local knowledge, the ability to navigate in all conditions, hill fitness, are able to deliver mountain first aid/casualty care, operate safely on steep ground involving ropes, and use digital communications.
 Those who particularly like water may specialise in Flood and Swift Water Rescue, or even qualify to drive our boat on Wastwater – England’s deepest lake.
 We train together at least weekly.